forge42dev/Remix-Dev-Tools/README.md

 ![npm](https://img.shields.io/npm/dy/remix-development-tools?style=plastic)
 ![GitHub top language](https://img.shields.io/github/languages/top/Code-Forge-Net/Remix-Dev-Tools?style=plastic)

 Remix Development Tools is an open-source package designed to enhance your development workflow when working with Remix, a full-stack JavaScript framework for building web applications.
-This package provides a user-friendly interface consisting of three tabs, **Active Page**, **Terminal** and **Routes**, along with a side tab called **Timeline**.
+This package provides a user-friendly interface consisting of three tabs, **Active Page**, **Terminal**, **Settings** and **Routes**, along with a side tab called **Timeline**.
 With Remix Development Tools, you can efficiently monitor and manage various aspects of your Remix projects, including page information, URL parameters, server responses, loader data, routes, and more.

 ## How it looks
 ### Active pages Tab